-(b) Academic Employee - Any professor, counselor, librarian, department lead, or vocational professional/technical program lead, who is employed by the College, with the exception of the President and any other administrator in the College, shall hereinafter be termed "academic employee".
+- (b) Academic Employee Any professor, counselor, librarian, department lead, or vocational professional/technical program lead, who is employed by the College, with the exception of the President and any other administrator in the College, shall hereinafter be termed "academic employee".
 This definition shall include part-time as well as full-time employees.
-Academic Employees shall receive the title of Professor.

-(1) Full-Time Academic Employee - A full-time academic employee is one who is employed by the College for an entire academic year and who works a full-time load as specified in Article 6.00, "Academic Year and Load".
-There are five (5) classifications of full-time academic employees:

-The classifications of full-time academic employees are defined in RCW 28B.50.851 and below

-(aa) Probationary academic employee - is a full-time academic employee who is considered by the College to be in a tenure track status but has not received tenure.
-Also referred to as a "tenure candidate'.

-(bb)Tenured academic employee - is a full-time academic employee who has received tenure.

-(cc) Temporary Academic Employee - A temporary academic employee is one who is employed by the College on a full-time basis, at a full-time rate of pay as determined in 4.10, and for a specific number of days which may differ from the academic year appointment.
+Academic Employees shall receive the title of Professor. - (1) Full-Time Academic Employee A full-time academic employee is one who is employed by the College for an entire academic year and who works a full-time load as specified in Article 6.00, "Academic Year and Load "The classifications of full-time academic employees are defined in RCW 28B.50.851 and below - (aa) Tenure-track Academic Employee (Probationary academic employee) is a full-time academic employee who is considered by the College to be in a tenure track status but has not received tenure.
+Also referred to as a "tenure candidate". - (bb) Tenured academic employee is a full-time academic employee who has received tenure. - (cc) Temporary Academic Employee A temporary academic employee is one who is employed by the College on a full-time basis, at a full-time rate of pay as determined in 4.10, and for a specific number of days which may differ from the academic year appointment.
 If rehired, the salary placement is recalculated for the new appointment.
-An employee shall not be retained on a temporary status for more than two consecutive years, unless mutually agreed upon by Union and management.
-Temporary academic employees are entitled to all rights and benefits of a full-time employee except tenure, seniority, or where otherwise specified in this agreement.

-(dd) Specially Funded Academic Employee - A specially funded academic employee is one who has been employed by the College on a full-time basis, at a full-time rate of pay for a specific number of days which may differ from the academic year, for more than two consecutive years, and whose position is funded from a grant or special service agreement or is a nonformula position.
-Specially funded academic employees are entitled to all rights and benefits of a full-time employee including the eligibility to earn increments through PAU as discussed in section 8.71, except tenure and seniority, or where otherwise specified in this agreement.
-Since specially funded academic employees are eligible to earn increments they are not eligible to be replaced on the salary schedule.
+An employee shall not be retained on a temporary status for more than two consecutive years, unless mutually agreed upon by the Union and management.
+Temporary academic employees are entitled to all rights and benefits of a fulltime employee except tenure, seniority, or where otherwise specified in this agreement. - (dd) Specially Funded Academic Employee A specially funded academic employee is one who has been employed by the College on a full-time basis, at a full-time rate of pay for a specific number of days which may differ from the academic year, for more than two consecutive years, and whose position is funded from a grant or special service agreement or is a nonformula position.
+Specially funded academic employees are entitled to all rights and benefits of a full-time employee except tenure and seniority, or where otherwise specified in this agreement.
+Since specially funded academic employees are eligible to earn increments, they are not eligible to be replaced on the salary schedule. - (ee) Faculty Librarian: An academic employee who provides research and information literacy services and instruction for students, staff, and faculty.

-(ee) Corrections Academic Employee - A full-time academic employee (hereinafter "full-time corrections academic employee") is one who is a temporary or specially funded employee of the College at a contracted corrections site.

-Corrections academic employees are hired as temporary employees as described in (cc) Temporary Academic Employee.
-After two years as a temporary academic employee, corrections academic employees may continue employment as described in (dd) Specially Funded Academic Employee.
-(2) Part-Time Academic Employee - A part-time academic employee is one who is employed or has been recently employed by the College on a quarterly basis for a workload within the specifications of Article 6.00.
-There are two classifications of part-time academic employees:

-(aa) Active Part-Time Academic Employee - Is a part-time academic employee who is under a current appointment letter.

-(bb) Inactive Part-Time Academic Employee - Is a part-time academic employee who is not currently under an appointment letter with the college but who has had a previous appointment as a part-time academic employee within the previous 12 months, and has not formally separated their employment or retired.
+- (ff) Faculty Counselor: An academic employee who provides personal, individual and group, mental health, career, and educational counseling services.
+Faculty Counselors also provide direct instruction related to student development - (2) Part-Time Academic Employee A part-time academic employee is one who is employed or has been recently employed by the College on a quarterly basis for a workload within the specifications of Article 6.00.
+There are two classifications of part- time academic employees: - (aa) Active Part-Time Academic Employee Is a part-time academic employee who is under a current appointment letter. - (bb) Inactive Part-Time Academic Employee Is a part-time academic employee who is not currently under an appointment letter with the college but who has had a previous appointment as a part-time academic employee within the previous twelve (12) months, and has not formally separated their employment or retired.
 These employees remain entitled to some benefits covered by this agreement and are considered members of the bargaining unit.